aiven/devportal/docs/products/cassandra/howto/zdm-proxy.rst

 Migrate to Aiven for Apache Cassandra® with no downtime using ZDM Proxy
 =======================================================================

-Zero Downtime Migration (ZDM) Proxy is an open-source component developed in Go and based on client-server archtecture.
+Zero Downtime Migration (ZDM) Proxy is an open-source component developed in Go and based on client-server architecture.
 It enables you to migrate from one Apache Cassandra® cluster to another without downtime or code changes in the application client.

 .. seealso::